SOBotics/SOBotics.github.io/_posts/creating-a-bot-account.md

 3. Adhere to the Be Nice policy enforced in chat.

 The bot account is no different from a normal user account, except that there is no human behind the screens who's sending those messages.
-All the rules which are applied to any normal user, also applies to the bot account.
+All the rules which apply to any normal user, also apply to the bot account.

   [1]: https://meta.stackexchange.com/questions/148914/officially-sanctioned-second-account
   [2]: https://meta.stackexchange.com/questions/35593/whats-the-policy-about-having-multiple-user-accounts